 Federal regulations require that schools establish a Satisfactory Progress requirement establishing maximum number of hours allowable to achieve the degree program sought, and minimum progress requirements for continued financial aid eligibility.
 Florida State University evaluates Satisfactory Academic Progress for financial aid purposes annually at the end of the Spring term.
-Students must maintain Satisfactory Academic Progress in order to awarded and disbursed all Federal, State, and Institutional financial aid.
+Students must maintain Satisfactory Academic Progress in order receive Federal and State, financial aid.

 All students must maintain Satisfactory Progress and academic good standing in order to be considered for financial aid.
 In order to meet the standards adopted by Florida State University, the student must:

 Have attempted no more than 179 hours toward a four year undergraduate degree.
 Students pursuing double majors or a second degree will be placed on Satisfactory Progress Hours hold once enrollment has passed 180 credit hours.